When do you need one?

-Most people need a positive head shower pump.
-This is designed to boost a weak supply; to improve a dribble to a usable water flow.
+Most people need a positive head shower pump, as it is designed to boost a weak supply; to improve a dribble to a usable water flow.
 If your header tank is above your shower outlet then a positive head pump is required.

 Negative head pumps are only necessary if there is no water flow, when the shower is turned on.
 This usually happens when the shower is installed at a greater height than the feed tank, for example if you have installed a shower in a roof conversion and header tank is in its original position.
 If your header tank is below your outlet then you need a negative head shower pump.